YiwenMei/Rain_Processors/README.md

  8)APHRODITE Monsoon Asia (APH_Process.m);
  9)GPCU (GPCU_Process.m)

-A demo for the HRC_Process ultilities is provided (demo_HRC_process.m).
+Demos for the TV7_Process and HRC_Process ultilities are provided (demo_TV7_process.m and demo_HRC_process.m).
 Demos for the others will be provided in the future based on my availability.